 - If younger than eight weeks, deworm once every two weeks.

 - If pups are eight weeks to six months old, once every month.

 - Deworm dogs older than six months four times a year or depending on your veterinarian’s recommendations.

 Plush Paws Products Offers Complete Daily Multivitamins

-In addition to their dog vaccinations, to ensure that your fur baby grows big and strong, you should give them dog-friendly multivitamins.
+In addition to their dog vaccinations, ensure that your fur baby grows big and strong with dog-friendly multivitamins.
 Plush Paws Products has the perfect multivitamins for dogs of any size and breed, packed with vitamins, minerals, and nutrients that promote a healthy fur coat, joints, heart, as well as digestive and immune function.
 Check out the rest of our shop to spoil your dog with more high-quality, luxurious products!